Septima/spatialsuite-s4/README.md

 Finished, now try out your profile and the customized search tool

-## <a name="local"></a> 5.
-Search Spatial Suite data
+## <a name="local"></a> Search Spatial Suite data

-Searching local data requires that an index of these data is configured and rebuilt every time data is updated.
+Searching local data requires that an index is configured and rebuilt every time data is updated.

 For Spatial Map versions 2.7+ the embedded database will be used to host the index as default.
 With a very large index it may be beneficial to use the [Using an external database](#externaldb) option.

 For previous versions of Spatial Map (without embedded database) please see [Using an external database](#externaldb)

-### 5.a include the s4 java library:
+### Include the s4 java library:

 Searching in local data requires a jar file which is shipped with the s4 module.

-Copy jar file to your Spatial Map site:
+Copy the jar file to your Spatial Map site:
-	COPY \lib\custom-dk.septima.spatialsuite.index-xx.jar TO \WEB-INF\lib
+* COPY \lib\custom-dk.septima.spatialsuite.index-xx.jar TO \WEB-INF\lib
-	REMOVE old versions of the library
+* REMOVE old versions of the library

-### 5.b Create configuration folders and parameter
+### Create configuration folders and parameter

 The index builder needs a parameter pointing to a folder with index configuration.